brariden/melpa-gpl-snapshot/melpa/packages/rope-read-mode-readme.txt

 *** Image files

 The reverse representation of lines is realized with images.
-They get collected in directory =rope-read-image-overlay-path=.
+They get collected in directory =rope-read-image-overlay-path= which defaults to =~/.emacs.d/rope-reading=.
 You can delete this directory any time.

 *** Security

 =rope-read-mode= does not change the content of a buffer.
-In the sense of data loss =rope-read-mode= looks save.
+Data loss has not been reported yet.

-Note that the overlay-image files get stored on disk.
-This could be a security issue.
+Since the overlay-image files get stored on disk this could be a security issue.
+E.g. when you use =rope-read-mode= to look at your super secret password file.

 *** Beep